-10 Deadly Characters that represent our men, women and sports whilst also highlighting our days of significance, traditional foods, family dynamics and ways of being.
+10 deadly Aboriginal characters that represent our men, women and sports whilst also highlighting our days of significance, traditional foods, family dynamics and ways of being.
 The characters represent our spirits, our totems and traditional animals of our lands.

 The Paper Bag Princess by Robert Munsch and Michael Martchenko